evanbennett/scala-uri/README.md

 ## Public Suffixes

+TODO: This section needs to be updated.

 `scala-uri` uses the list of public suffixes from [publicsuffix.org](https://publicsuffix.org) to allow you to identify the TLD of your absolute URIs.

 The `publicSuffix` method returns the longest public suffix from your URI